-You'll notice that some information on these pages is missing, mostly in the dates that a given model was available.
+You'll notice that some information on these pages is missing, mostly in photos and in the dates that a given model was available.
 Hagen-Renaker doesn't put out collector catalogs as Breyer does, meaning that it's a little difficult to determine when a model was released and then discontinued.
 What would make my life easier (and this site better!) would be some of the dealer order forms that H-R sends out.
 I don't need the pricing and won't be publishing the sheets themselves.
 Just having dated sheets listing what was for sale at that time would be an enormous help!
 If you have any H-R order forms you'd be willing to share please email me!
 If you have personal records of sales from the last decade or so those would be most welcome as well.

 Identify Your Hagen-Renaker, like its sister sites Identify Your Breyer and Identify Your CollectA, is a reference site and can be treated as such.
 You are welcome to copy and save the information and photos found here for your personal use.
 This means that you can use what you find here to create your own inventory and want lists and save those lists to your personal computer.
 You may also copy and print information found here for use in documenting your model horse show entries and use site material as part of your forum post, blog, or hobby article, provided that your work is substantially original.
 Giving source credit when you use material you've found here is greatly appreciated.